shigebeyond/jkmvc/doc/db/query_builder.md

 UPDATE `user` SET `login_count` = `login_count` + 1 WHERE `id` = 45
 ```

 [!!]
-You must validate or escape any user input inside of `DbExpression(input:String)` as it will obviously not be escaped it for you.
+You must validate or escape any user input inside of `DbExpr(input:String)` as it will obviously not be escaped it for you.

 ## 7 Example